-Home / Our Practice Areas / Product Liability Lawyers for Cases Involving Defective Products / Collecting Damages in Product Liability Cases
+Home / Our Practice Areas / Product Liability Lawyers for Cases Involving Defective Products / Compensation & Damages for Defective Product Claims in Ohio

-If you suffered because of a faulty or defective product, the Ohio personal injury attorneys at Kisling, Nestico & Redick have extensive experience and a history of success in product liability cases.
-Let us help recover any and all damages to which are entitled.
+If you or a loved one suffered because of a defective product, the Ohio attorneys at Kisling, Nestico & Redick have extensive experience and a history of success in product liability cases.
+Let us help recover the maximum compensation you deserve.

 Types of Product Liability Damages